Measure rigidity of synthetic lower Ricci curvature bound on Riemannian manifolds

-Firstly, in Section \ref{section:ricci} we study the Bakry-\'Emery's $\Gamma$-calculus on smooth metric measure space with smooth boundary.
-Using the vocabularies and results developed in \cite{S-S} and \cite{G-N}, we define a measure-valued Ricci tensor $\bRic_\Omega$ by
+Firstly, in Section \ref{section:ricci} we study the Bakry-\'Emery's $\Gamma$-calculus on smooth metric measure spaces with smooth boundary.
+Using the vocabularies and results developed in non-smooth theory (c.f. \cite{S-S} and \cite{G-N}), we define a measure-valued Ricci tensor $\bRic_\Omega$ by

-where $\Ric_V=\Ric+\H_V$ is Bakry-\'Emery's modified Ricci tensor and $II$ is the second fundamental form.
-Combining with the results in \cite{AGS-B, AGS-M} and \cite{G-N}, we can see that the measure-valued Bochner inequality $\bRic_\Omega \geq K$ is equivalent to non-smooth $\be$ condition and Lott-Sturm-Villani's $\cd$ condition.
-More precisely, we have the following theorem.
+where $\Ric_V=\Ric+\H_V$ is the Bakry-\'Emery's modified Ricci tensor and $II$ is the second fundamental form.
+Combining with the results in \cite{AGS-B, AGS-M} and \cite{G-N}, we can see that the measure-valued Bochner inequality $\bRic_\Omega \geq K$ is equivalent to the non-smooth $\be$ condition and the Lott-Sturm-Villani's $\cd$ condition.
+More precisely, recall that a connected Riemannian manifold with boundary is geodesically convex if and only if $II \geq 0$ (c.f.
+Theorem 1.2.1 \cite{WFY-A}), we have the following theorem.